Review Notes for the Deep Learning Course

 image-20240229164704688

-A Bi-directional RNN is essentially two RNNs put together, one reads a sentence (sequence) forwards, and the other reads it backwards, thus, the output of each node contains information from the entire sentence.
+Bidirectional RNN is two RNNs stitched together, one reading a sentence (sequence) forward and one reading the sentence backward, so the output of each node contains information about the entire sentence.

-The two structural improvements for the vanishing gradient issue are essentially what LSTM does.
-LSTM can alleviate the problem of vanishing gradients but does not solve the problem of exploding gradients (even more severely, due to being more complex).
-Regarding the LSTM exploding gradient issue, the explanation provided by Li Hongyi is: unlike typical situations where the vanishing gradient is caused by the sigmoid function, the vanishing gradient in RNNs is due to the same parameter being reused multiple times, much like $x^n$, where a slight change in $x$ could lead to a significant change in the result.
-The reason LSTM mitigates vanishing gradients is due to cell memory, which changes the recurrent edge from multiplication to addition, making the impact of memory persistent (unless the forget gate acts), resulting in longer-lasting memory.
+The two structural improvements for the gradient vanishing problem are actually what LSTM does.
+LSTM can alleviate the gradient vanishing problem but cannot solve the gradient explosion problem (even worse because it is more complex).
+Regarding the LSTM gradient explosion problem, Li Hongyi explained that unlike the general situation where gradient vanishing is caused by the sigmoid function, the gradient vanishing in RNNs is because the same parameter is repeatedly used many times, like $x^n$, a small change in $x$ can cause a significant change in the result.
+The reason LSTM alleviates gradient vanishing is due to: cell memory, changing the cyclic edge from multiplication to addition, the influence of memory will always exist (unless the forget gate is activated), making memory more persistent.

 image-20240229164709233

-LSTM networks introduce a gating mechanism to control the paths of information transmission.
-The three “gates” are the input gate $i_t$, the forget gate $f_t$, and the output gate $o_t$, which serve the following purposes:
+LSTM networks introduce a gating mechanism to control the information transmission path.
+The three “gates” are the input gate $i_t$, forget gate $f_t$, and output gate $o_t$, and their roles are:

 image-20240229164712948